dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Add a label (optional)

-Add one of the corresponding labels to your PR:
+This step is optional, since it has no impact on the release process anymore.
+However adding at least one of the corresponding label to your PR will help quickly realize its purpose:

 - **breaking**: breaking changes.
 - **enhancement**: new feature.